DamoM73/anvil-python-tutorials/14_account_links_visiability.md

 ### Login

-Finally click the **Login** button and use the user credintials you just registered.
+Finally click the **Login** button and use the user credentials you just registered.

 Since there is a user logged in again, you should see the **Account** and **Logout** links.